Skyscanner/eslint-plugin-backpack/README.md

 }
 ```

-### use-components
+### use-native-components

-Available for native components initially.
-Will prevent the usage of native components when a backpack option is available.
+**For React Native.** Will prevent the usage of native components when a Backpack option is available.

 #### Configuration